balintkissdev/3d-renderer-rust/README.md

 - Ascend: `Spacebar`
 - Descend: `C`

 Modify UI controls to change properties of the 3D model display.
+Browser demo also has HTML controls.

 ## Resources